Muhammad-Awab/DevOps/Week2.md

 Overall, working in batches is a powerful Agile practice that can help teams to work more collaboratively, prioritize tasks more effectively, and deliver high-quality software more efficiently.

-# What does MVP means?

-MVP stands for Minimum Viable Product.
-It is a product development strategy used in Agile software development that involves creating a basic version of a product with just enough features to satisfy early customers and validate the idea with minimal effort and cost.
-An MVP allows a product team to test the product concept with real users and obtain feedback on the product’s usability and potential for success before investing significant time and resources in building a fully-featured product.

-The idea behind an MVP is to create a working prototype of a product that can be tested in the real world, with minimal features and functionality, to gather feedback on what works and what doesn't.
-Based on this feedback, the team can then iterate and improve the product, adding more features and functionality over time.

-An MVP typically includes only the core features necessary to provide value to early adopters and test the product's viability.
-The goal is to create a product that is usable and provides value to customers while minimizing development time and resources.

-In summary, an MVP is the most basic version of a product that can be launched to test the product's viability and gather feedback from users with minimal effort and cost.
-It is an important part of the Agile development process and helps teams to create products that are user-centric and meet customer needs.

 # Lets get some understanding about Test-Driven Development (TDD) and Behavior-Driven Development (BDD)
 ### Minimum Viable Product